Skip to main content

 A fluffy batting is not the correct batting for a T-shirt quilt.
 In the photo here, the batting on the right is the correct batting to use.
 The fluffy batting on the left is 100% polyester and basically garbage.
 Avoid 100% polyester battings.

-5. Having all the blocks in the quilt cut the same size.
+5. Having All the Blocks in the Quilt Cut the Same Size

 Cropped off images in a T-shirt quiltUniform block size results in cropped-off images.
 Traditional style T-shirt quilts use a single block size to cut all the blocks.
+Read more about traditional style T-shirt quilts here.

 Using one block size in a quilt is great if all the T-shirts have the same size designs on them.
 But 999 out of 1000 stacks of T-shirts will have many different sized designs within the stack.